LiuYuancheng/PLC_and_RTU_Simulator/README.md

 # Python Virtual PLC & RTU Simulator

-**Program Design Purpose**: The objective of this program is create a cross platform python library which can simulate the fundamental function of two kinds of common industrial automation OT-devices, PLC (Programmable Logic Controller) and RTU (Remote Terminal Unit).
-The program with importing the lib can run on different OS to convert a VM/Physical-Machine/Raspberry-PI to be a virtual PLC/RTU, which can handle the request from SCADA-HMI system via Modbus TCP or S7Comm, then simulate the real PLC/RTU device's electrical signal changes then use UDP to feed the changes to the real-world emulation program or use the GPIO/COM lib to output the electrical signal to real device.
+**Project Design Purpose**: The primary objective of this project is to develop a cross-platform Python library capable of simulating the core fundamental functionalities of two common industrial automation OT (Operational Technology ) devices: PLCs (Programmable Logic Controllers) and RTUs (Remote Terminal Units).
+With importing the library, the user can effectively construct simulator programs/applications running on different OS to effectively transform virtual machines, physical machines, BBB or Raspberry Pi into into virtual PLCs or RTUs.

+The PLC/RTU simulators are designed to receive and process requests from real HMI(Human-Machine Interface) systems via widely used OT device protocols such as Modbus-TCP and S7Comm, so they can be easily integrated in the real SCADA system.
+Subsequently, the PLC & RTU simulator also provide simulation of changes in electrical signals, feeding them into the virtual OT devices via TCP/UDP, or directly outputting electrical signals to physical OT devices using GPIO (General Purpose Input/Output) or Serial COM interfaces.

-The project contents three main project:
+The project consists of three primary components:

-- **PLC Simulation System [ `Modbus` ]**: A PLC simulate system follow the operation logic of the  Schneider M221 PLC with the Modbus-TCP client, Modbus-TCP server, Ladder logic simulation, PLC register-memory-coil control,Real-world emulator components connection interface.
+- **PLC Simulation System [Modbus]**: This component emulates the functionality of a PLC, the design follows the core operation logic of Schneider M221 PLC .
+It includes Modbus TCP client and server functionalities, ladder logic simulation, PLC register-memory-coil control, and interfaces for connecting with real-world physical or virtual OT devices.

-- **RTU Simulation System [ `S7Comm` ]**: A PLC and RTU simulation system follow the operation logic of the Siemens Simatic S7-1200 PLC and SIMATIC RTU3000C with the S7comm client, S7comm server, PLC/RTU memory management, Ladder logic / RTU logic simulation, real-world emulator components connection interface.
+- **RTU Simulation System [S7Comm]**: This component simulates both PLC and RTU operations, the design is based on the core operation logic of Siemens Simatic S7-1200 PLC and SIMATIC RTU3000C, respectively.
+It incorporates S7Comm client and server functionalities, manages PLC/RTU memory, performs ladder logic and RTU logic simulations, and provides interfaces for connecting with real-world emulators.

-- **Real-world Comm Interface**:  A communication interface library to link the PLC/RTU's electrical output to the real device or the real-world emulator program, the lib include the TCP/UDP lib to real-world emulator,  GPIO lib to the Raspberry-PI or BeagleBone-Black's GPIO pin or Serial lib to the usb-RS232/RS485 output.
+- **Real-world Communication Interface**: This component offers a communication interface library that facilitates the connection between the electrical output of PLCs/RTUs and physical devices or virtual real-world emulator programs.
+For the virtual OT device, the library offers TCP/UDP functionalities for communication with virtual real-world device emulators.
+For the physical device, the library provides  Raspberry Pi or BeagleBone Black's GPIO pins I/O capabilities for connect to the physical wires and Serial capabilities for communication via USB to connect to the physical OT device whish has RS232/RS485 connectors.